How to overcome the low-carb & keto plateau

 Buy blue-light blocking glasses

-Blue lights are everywhere — from our phone and tablets, to televisions and laptops.
+Blue lights are everywhere — from our phones and tablets to televisions and laptops.
 They emit blue light, which is the wavelength of light the sun gives you during the day but not at night.
 Your body uses blue light to know when to produce melatonin and regulate basic body processes.
 Minimizing exposure to sources that emit blue light once the sun goes down or a while before going to bed helps your kickstart your brain’s melatonin production.

 If using a device is crucial, consider buying blue-light blocking glasses.
 These help to reduce the effect that blue light has on the body.
-Also consider installing light-altering software like f.lux on laptops and tablets.
+Also, consider installing light-altering software like f.lux on laptops and tablets.

 Exposure yourself to sunlight first thing in the morning and throughout the day as much as you can

 Vitamin D exposure via natural sunlight is important for many functions in the body, but it’s also important for sleep.
 However, when people don’t get sunlight first thing in the morning, are exposed to artificial light during the day, and stay for hours in front of screens when it’s dark out, this really messes with your circadian rhythms.
-Your circadian rhythm is the biological clock orchestrating your sleep-wake cycles, the body’s rhythmic production of melatonin and countless other fundamental biological processes .
+Your circadian rhythm is the biological clock orchestrating your sleep-wake cycles, the body’s rhythmic production of melatonin, and countless other fundamental biological processes .
 If you plan on getting a good night’s rest, expose yourself to natural sunlight during the morning and early afternoon hours, and start to reduce the screen time in the evening so your body can prepare itself for sleep.

 Maybe supplement with melatonin

 The body naturally produces melatonin throughout the day, with it peaking in the evening, as it is part of the body’s sleep-wake cycle.
 However, if your body isn’t producing enough, getting to sleep may be difficult.
-In this case, it may beneficial to supplement with melatonin.
+In this case, it may beneficial to supplement melatonin.
 Studies have shown that exogenous melatonin supplementation helps to increase sleep efficiency and increase total sleep duration .
 It’s important, however, to think of the right dose of melatonin for you as the minimum-effective dose (MED).

 Cannabis and cannabis extracts, like CBD